Sacred connections . . . Questing for Balance

-Published By Todd Lucier on July 14th, 2010 in Holding Space
+Published By Northern Edge Algonquin on July 14th, 2010 in Edge Insider

 Is Balance a really tangible and consistent thing? or is what we are searching for the ways in which we can flow and shape shift around moving in and out of balance?